SamKelly-bi/NBA-Expansion-Case-Study/Case_Study.md

 - Weighted Critera Score = Metro Population (20%) + Population Growth (15%) + Per Capita Income (15%) + TV Market Rank (10%) + Google Trend Score (10%) + Demographics (10%) + Arena Criteria (10%) + Fortune 500 HQ''s (10%)

+### Power BI
+**Model:**
+- 3 Fact Tables - All Cities WCS (Primary), Expansion Cities WCS and NBA City WCS (Secondary Fact Tables)
+- 5 Lookup Tables - Expansion Cities Data, NBA Teams Data, City Attributes Lookup, Region Lookup and Media Market Lookup)

+**Visuals:**
+- Cards highlighting key findings
+- Matrix breaking down expansion city scores
+- KPI Gauge indicating if a city met the target metric
+- Stacked Bar Chart showing the makeup of NBA city scores
+- Scatter Chart showing all cities metro population and population growth %
+- Clustered Column Chart highlighting which teams fanbases were the most engaged
+- Scatter Chart showing NBA franchise evaulations and the average income of the city

+---

+## Key Results

+- Seattle was, by far, the highest scoring expansion candidate as it scored highest in metro population and per capita income, 2 of the 3 most heavily weighted metrics
+- Las Vegas was identified as the 2nd expansion city due to its exsisting infrustructure and investment opportunities
+- Tampa, despite scoring very highly, was not selected due its low average income and close proximity to an exsisting NBA franchise, the Orlando Magic
+- The New Orleans Pelicans and Memphis Grizzlies were the 2 NBA franchises earmarked to have their teams relocated.
+Both cities ranked very low in population growth and average income
+- Austin was the best candidate for the Pelicans relocation due to it ranking highest among all cities in population growth %.
+The city will need to invest in an NBA ready arena
+- Nashville was the city identified to take the Grizzlies relocation as they are both located in Tennessee with The Music City being significantly wealthier, larger and faster growing.

+---

+## Skills Demonstrated
+- Data collection & cleaning (Power Query M, Lookup functions)
+- Data modeling (Star Schema)
+- DAX calculations (Criteria scores, Rankings, KPIs)
+- Interactive dashboard design (Dynamic visuals, slicers, tooltips)
+- Scenario modeling in Excel and Power BI
+- Data storytelling with visuals & business context

+---

+## Supporting Files

+- LINK TO EXCEL FILE
+- LINK TO POWER BI FILE
+- LINK TO README